Frequently asked questions

 There are several shops and small boutiques in the Jyväskylä Region where you can find nice gifts and souvenirs to take home.
 Read tips on buying souvenirs here!
 More ideas are also available under the section Take a piece of the Jyväskylä Region with you.
 You can also explore various handicraft, design and atelier shops here..

 Where can I buy and send postcards?

 You can find Jyväskylä- and Finland-themed postcards for example in the Visit Jyväskylä Region Tourist Office, the Museum shop of the Jyväskylä Art Museum, the Ellin Kirja & Putiikki Bookshop (in Finnish) and the Harjun Paperi Shop (in Finnish).
-You can send a postcard for example in the Jyväskylä Main Post Office, which is located in the city centre of Jyväskylä, address Vapaudenkatu 48–50.
+You can send a postcard for example in the Jyväskylä Main Post Office, which is located in the city centre of Jyväskylä, address Vapaudenkatu 48–50, behind the buildings in the main street.
 You can check the location and opening hours of the service points and postboxes here.
 You can leave letters and postcards in the orange postboxes, which will be emptied every day.
 Stamps are being sold in post offices, kiosks, bookshops, in most shops and hotels.